Votrient Side Effects

 In the randomized STS trial, grade 4 hemorrhagic events occurred in 1% (3/240) of patients and included hemorrhage, subarachnoid hemorrhage and peritoneal hemorrhage.

 Hepatic side effects including increased ALT (up to 53%), increased AST (up to 53%), and increased total bilirubin (up to 36%) have been reported.

 Metabolic side effects including increased glucose (up to 45%), decreased albumin (up to 34%), decreased phosphorus (up to 34%), increased alkaline phosphatase (up to 32%), decreased sodium (up to 31%), decreased magnesium (up to 26%), decreased glucose (up to 17%), and increased potassium (up to 16%) have been reported.

-Musculoskeletal side effects including musculoskeletal pain (up to 23%), and myalgia (up to 23%) have been reported.
+Musculoskeletal side effects including musculoskeletal pain (up to 23%), myalgia (up to 23%), arthralgia, and muscle spasms have been reported.

 Nervous system side effects including headache (up to 23%), and dizziness (up to 11%) have been reported.